adamk72/haskelladventure_sandbox/README.md

 - [] (Low) Add a more complete description of the adventures in the help.
 - [x] Refactor out all of the redundant uses of delimiters and column width for easier reading.
 - [] Clean up where Dummy and Nightmare will probably clash.
+- [x] Basic: Have it pickup on ":q", so I can stop getting snagged when I type ":q" every time I try to exit.
+- [] Advanced: Create a ":" prepended meta-vocabulary (not sure it's needed at this point)